Just as the research around CBD oil continues, researchers are continuing to study the recommended dosages and optimal consumption of CBD.

 When considering the ideal dosage of CBD, one important factor comes into play: CBD bioavailability.

 This may sound like an obscure technical term, but understanding bioavailability is crucial for understanding how CBD behaves in the human body, and therefore how much CBD you should take.

 - How can I make my CBD more bioavailable?

 - How much CBD is absorbed sublingually?

-We’ve talked before about the unfortunate prevalence of misinformation when it comes to CBD (see our post on common CBD-related scams and misinformation here).
-For that reason, it is absolutely critical that consumers educate themselves about CBD so that they can make informed purchasing decisions and buy quality CBD products that deliver the benefits and advantages that they expect.
+We’ve talked before about the unfortunate prevalence of CBD scams and misinformation – which is why it is critical that consumers educate themselves about CBD oil so they can make informed decisions before purchasing.

 On that note, we’ve put together this post on CBD bioavailability.
 We’ll explain CBD bioavailability – in plain English – as well as talk about the different types of CBD bioavailability and factors that contribute to it.

 Bioavailability is a term that refers not only to CBD, but a range of compounds.
 An official definition given from Science Direct states:

 “Bioavailability is the potential for uptake of a substance by a living organism.
 It is usually expressed as the fraction that can be taken up by the organism in relation to the total amount of the substance available.”

 Experts recommend you take the right dosage of any substance in order to get the best results.